 - No roadmap of cloud migration is developed.
 There must be a consistent plan on what should migrate to a cloud, at which scale, and within what time frame.
 Such a linear description of the steps help arrange cloud migration properly to avoid chaos and data loss;

-- Migration happens without a pre-test.
+- Data migration from on-premise to cloud happens without a pre-test.
 A cloud provider might appear inappropriate for your business agenda.
 To avoid such a scenario, ask for a trial period to launch a low-priority project in a cloud.
 What you need to assess covers the reliability of the service, customer support efficiency, distribution of resources, and user-friendliness of your enterprise profile.

 There are three basic models of cloud migration.
 Hybrid submodels are possible as well but they are relevant to some specific cases beyond the present context.